WATM-TV: Digital conversion

 The digital conversion significantly improved WATM's coverage in the market.
 Previously, it had been plagued for most of its history by its weak 708,000 watt analog signal.
 The station's signal was marginal at best even in Altoona, 5 mi from the transmitter.
 It only provided Grade B coverage of Johnstown and State College, and most viewers in this vast market could only watch it on cable.
 However, with the station's digital transmitter licensed for a full one million watts (the equivalent to five million watts for an analog UHF transmitter) WATM gained a coverage area comparable to the other major stations in the market.
 Additionally, the station was picked up on WWCP's digital subcarrier, and carries an HD simulcast of WWCP on one of its subchannels.

 In November 2010, it was announced that Horseshoe Curve Communications would acquire Peak Media's assets including WWCP and its fourteen-year-old agreement to operate WATM.
 In February 2011, WATM added a third subchannel to their lineup in the form of a standard definition feed of This TV.
 On July 22, 2013, Horseshoe Curve Communications agreed to sell WWCP to Cunningham Broadcasting for $12 million.
 The LMA for WATM was to be included in the deal.
 Sinclair Broadcast Group, who already owns NBC affiliate WJAC-TV, was to assume operations of both WATM and WWCP through shared services and joint sales agreements.
 However, on February 20, 2014, Horseshoe Curve informed the FCC that the sale of WWCP had fallen through; two years later, on January 8, 2016, Cunningham agreed to program WWCP under a time brokerage agreement.
-On February 11, 2015, WATM added a fourth subchannel to their lineup in the form of a standard definition feed of Antenna TV.

 On January 5, 2021, Horseshoe Curve agreed again to sell WWCP-TV and the LMA with WATM-TV to Cunningham, this time for $2.85 million.
 The transaction was approved by the FCC on March 4 and completed on April 1.